The Brother/Sister Plays

 The Brother/Sister Plays is a triptych of plays written by American playwright Tarell Alvin McCraney.
+The play premiered in 2008 at the Young Vic Theatre in London, before moving in 2009 to the McCarter Theatre Center in New Jersey.
+It then premiered Off-Broadway at The Public Theater later that year.
+The play has been widely praised for its naturalism, themes and McCraney's writing.

+Development

+All three plays are set in the Louisiana bayou across several decades, culminating in a hurricane, akin to Hurricane Katrina.
+McCraney was inspired by the exploration of mythology and religion, specifically West African spiritual traditions when writing the plays.
+He named the characters of Oya, Ogun and Elegba after Yoruban deities.

+McCraney wrote the play during his second year attending the Yale School of Drama, where he was an assistant to August Wilson.
+Oskar Eustis, then artistic director of The Public Theater, attended a reading and lauded his generational voice."

 Synopsis

 A. In The Red and Brown Water

 The main character of In The Red and Brown Water is Oya, a young woman who is a talented track runner.
 She sacrifices her ambition and a full ride scholarship to state university to stay home with her dying Mother.
 Oya’s life quickly becomes about relationships.
 An adoring young man and hard worker with a stutter, Ogun, is in love with Oya, but she is unable to resist the advances of the passionate “bad boy” Shango.
 Soon, Shango goes to war, and Oya moves in with Ogun.
 A long time friend, Elegba, visits Oya throughout her narrative and after learning he has fathered a child, Oya realizes that she is unable to have children.
 She pushes Ogun away at the same time that Shango returns, and shortly after, Oya learns he has impregnated a local girl, Shun.
 With no career and the inability to live up to societal expectations of being a mother, Oya spirals into madness to the point where she cuts off her ear in order to prove her love to Shango.